tytydraco/yessleep/out/An_Invasive_Species.md

 Finally free, I hurled myself away from the spreading heat, crashing into the trees below.
 I managed to grab hold of a supple branch on the way down, somewhat breaking my fall, but landed hard on my ankle.
 I heard something pop.

-Too full of adrenaline to care, I bolted into the darkness, my uniform still smoldering, slipping on wet leaves as shocks of pain coursed through my leg.
+Too charged with adrenaline to care, I bolted into the darkness, my uniform still smoldering, slipping on wet leaves as shocks of pain coursed through my leg.
 I sprinted until my lungs ached for air, tasting nothing but smoke and blood in the back of my raw throat.

 At some point in that sleepless night I must have found the main path again, because I remember making it back to my truck as dawn was breaking through the trees.
 Dan's truck was parked at an angle few yards away, empty and sprinkled with fallen oak leaves.